je-deve/je-deve/README.md

 ## 🌱 About Me

 Hi, I'm **Jumanah**!
-I'm an Information Systems student passionate about AI, data analytics, and mobile development.
+I'm an Information Systems graduate passionate about AI, data analytics, and mobile development.
 I work on various projects and I'm dedicated to enriching Arabic programming content.

 ## 🍃 Technical Skills